Pomax/are-we-flying/docs/index.md

 }
 ```

 Aaaaand we just faked ourselves an MSFS.
 We can now run this without needing to have the game running.
-If we noew run our server with `node api-server.js --mock` we see the following output:
+If we run our server with `node api-server.js --mock` we see the following output:

 ```